-This Compensation Discussion and Analysis describes our executive compensation program for 2018 and certain elements of the 2019 program.
-It provides qualitative information on the factors relevant to these decisions and the manner in which compensation is awarded to the following individuals who are our Named Executive Officers ("NEOs") for 2018:
+This Compensation Discussion and Analysis describes our executive compensation program for 2020 and certain elements of the 2021 program.
+It provides qualitative information on the factors relevant to these decisions and the manner in which compensation is awarded to the following individuals who are our Named Executive Officers ("NEOs") for 2020:

-- Chief Operating Officer, Neil McFarlane;

-- · Chief Financial Officer, Laura Clague;

-- · Chief Medical Officer, Noah Rosenberg, M.D;

-- SVP, Research & Development, William Rote, Ph.D.; and - Our former President and Chief Executive Officer, Stephen Aselage.
+- · President and Chief Executive Officer, Eric Dube, Ph.D.; - Chief Financial Officer, Laura Clague; - Chief Medical Officer, Noah Rosenberg, M.D.; - · SVP, Research & Development, William E. Rote, Ph.D.; and - SVP, General Counsel & Secretary, Elizabeth E. Reed.